IBM-Bluemix-Docs/cloud-databases/reference-activity-tracker.md

 Once event activity is being forwarded to the service, each event can be expanded to a detailed view by clicking the arrow to the left of the timestamp.

+When reviewing Activity Tracker logs, you will see `denies` that include the `dry_run` tag.
+These denies are marked with a `true` or `false` value.
+- Events with `dry_run: false` indicate an attempt to execute an action.
+- Events with `dry_run: true` indicate an attempt to determine support for an action without triggering that action to occur.
+Such `dry_run` attempts can occur as the service instance management console determines the features to which a logged in user has access.

-The LogDNA service offers [searching](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNAview_logs#view_logs_step6), [filtering](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step5), and [export](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-export#export) of events so you can customize retention for your use-case.
+The LogDNA service offers [searching](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step6), [filtering](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step5), and [export](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-export) of events so you can customize retention for your use-case.
 You can also use it to configure [alerts](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-alerts).

 ## Event Fields

-A description of the common fields for an Activity Tracker event is on the [event fields](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-event) page.
+A description of the common fields for an Activity Tracker event is on the [event fields](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event) page.

 ## List of Events